mygithope/networking/README.md

 # Networking

-===

-## Documentaion :
+## Documentation :

-this lib is intended for testing only do not use it for production . i will make use of the functional programming paradigm this mean :
+this lib is intended for testing only do not use it for production . i will make use of the functional programming paradigm and this mean :

 - reducing side effects (no mutation)
 - semi pure functions (pure function are not possible cause of IO and fetching external APIs)